Skip to content

 Part 1: Non-visible disability and relaxed sessions with Cam Bryer (TSO) and Erica Campbell-Graham (Theatre Royal Hobart).

-Part 2: Breaking down barriers: arts organisations and artists working together, with Sinsa Mansell and Nicole Winspear (Performing Lines).
+Part 2: Breaking down barriers: arts organisations and artists working together, with Sinsa Mansell and Nicole Winspear (Performing Lines), and Laura Sheedy (Project Steering Committee).

 3:00 pm –